Dick Quax: Personal life

 Quax and his family arrived in New Zealand from the Netherlands on 10 October 1954.
 According to an interview in the New Zealand Listener the family had travelled on the same ship as future Race Relations Commissioner Joris de Bres.
 Quax became a naturalised New Zealander in 1969.

 Quax married three times, his third marriage being to Roxanne in August 1991.
-He had three children, with Theo being on the NAU Lumberjacks cross country team.
+He had three children including son Theo, who was selected to represent New Zealand over 5 km at the 2026 World Athletics Road Running Championships in Denmark.

 Illness and death

 It was revealed on 27 November 2013 that Quax had been undergoing treatment for throat cancer, which had been diagnosed two months earlier.

 Quax died of cancer in Auckland on 28 May 2018, aged 70.